 Sangeetha is also currently an Advisory Board member of the "Courts Applying Solutions to End Intimate Partner Violence (CASE IPV) Study," which is currently being conducted at the UNC Gillings School of Global Public Health.
 Sangeetha also sits on the VAWA( Violence Against Women Act) and VOCA ( Victims of Crime Act) implementation planning team conducted by GCC ( Governor's Crime Commission)

 As an immigrant herself, Sangeetha is deeply passionate about helping victims of domestic violence in the South Asian community.
-She is excited about her new role as the Executive Director of Kiran and looks forward to extensively leverage her passion for Kiran's services and mission.
+As Executive Director of Kiran, she looks forward to extensively leverage her passion for Kiran's services and mission.